DANA | President | She, Her pronouns

 I have lived in the Olympia area since I was 12 and wouldn’t want to live anywhere else.
 My daughter, my only child, is a lesbian.
 My brother, my only sibling, is gay.
 I love them more than anything, and I think they have a lot of support here.

 My favorite thing about PFLAG is that it was started by a Mom.
 She didn’t start something on purpose, she was just being a Mom, supporting and loving her son.
 Jeanne Manford is one of my heroes.

 Retired after 33 years as a cog in the wheels of DSHS, I am now happy to have the time for some meaningful social activism.
 Many people have never heard of PFLAG, and that included me until my stepdaughter came out to her Mom and me almost nine years ago.
-I currently serve as a board member of PFLAG Olympia and previously as treasurer until 2017.
+I currently serve as Treasurer of PFLAG Olympia.

 Things in general have changed much in the last 15 years, but then again hardly at all for some, depending on your own particular social milieu.
 I find it astonishing and sad that up to 40 percent of homeless youth today are LGBTQ, many of them homeless because they have been rejected or feared rejection by their own immediate family.
 There is still so much to be done before everyone can feel truly safe inside their own skin, living their lives with full acceptance.

 But time is on our side.
 I used to enjoy the little joke about, “Old age and treachery will win over youth and skill!”
 That’s sometimes true, but not for long.
 The vast majority of young people, even those with generally conservative values, believe that LGBTQ folks deserve full equality in our society.
 No one, not even the U.S. Supreme Court, will be able to hold back this tide.